Skip to content

 Key Takeaways

-• The world emerges through ordered differentiation
+• The world emerges through differentiation, not through chaos

-• All things contain yin and yang
+• All things carry yin and yang — the tension is generative

 • Force leads to an unnatural end